silver-sat/rpi-flight-software/testing-procedure.md

 4. Use the password `silversat` to log into the running raspberry pi.

-5. Note that the time will likely be wrong. use `sudo ntpdate -u 0.pool.ntp.org' to set the time.
+5. Note that the time will likely be wrong. use `sudo ntpdate -u 0.pool.ntp.org` to set the time.

 6. Check the contents of the `.startup.log` file in the home directory of the `pi` user: `tail -f .startup.log`

 7. Old startup logs are at `.startup.log.1`, `.startup.log.2`, etc. so you can see what happened during previous payload bootups.
 The last 10 log files are retained.

 8. The raspberry pi will shutdown as soon as the tweet or photo mode program has run.
-To stop this from happening, kill the .startup.sh process: sudo pkill -9 -f .startup.sh
+To stop this from happening, kill the .startup.sh process: `sudo pkill -9 -f .startup.sh`

 9. Alternatively, create the file `.noshutdown` in `/home/pi` to stop the RPi startup script shuting down after it attempts the photo (or tweet): `touch ~/.noshutdown`